uptechteam/ios-cookbook/4-1-redux.md

 # Motivation

 As applications complexity grows, our code must manage more state than ever before.
-And all of us know that [shared mutable state is bad](https://softwareengineering.stackexchange.com/a/148109).
+And all of us know that [a shared mutable state is bad](https://softwareengineering.stackexchange.com/a/148109).

 That's where [Redux](https://redux.js.org) comes in and attempts to **make state mutations predictable**.